 long-term care – nursing home or home-care services for a person with a chronic disability

-lookback period – the period of five years preceding an application for nursing home Medicaid, over which the local Medicaid agency examines the applicant’s financial transactions in order to identify disqualifying gifts
+lookback period – the period of five years preceding an application for nursing home Medicaid, over which period the local Medicaid agency examines the applicant’s financial transactions in order to identify disqualifying transfers

 Medicare – the federal program that pays health care costs of all persons 65 years and older who are in the Social Security system.

 - Part A – pays hospital bills and the costs of skilled nursing facilities to a very limited extent

 - Part D – prescription drug insurance

 managed long-term care plan – an agency that provides managed care services to Medicaid recipients, under a contract with the state

 minimum monthly maintenance needs allowance – the amount of monthly income that the spouse of a Medicaid recipient is entitled to retain

 pooled income trust – a program run by a charitable organization under contract with the state, to which you can assign your income that exceeds the monthly income allowance and arrange for the trust to pay your expenses, thereby causing that income to be exempt income for purposes of Medicaid eligibility